Categories

 CCO Questions

-Do our incentives reward ethical behavior, control ownership, and transparency?
+• Do our incentives reward ethical behavior, promote control over ownership, and ensure transparency?

 Practical Takeaways